 – When re-potting a seedling, loosen the root ball just a little bit, but don’t cut or tear roots off of the plant.
 If the root ball seems too large for the container you’ve chosen, swap it out for a larger one.

 – Remove “suckers” from in between the branches so the plant can put energy into the main stem.
-I usually only do this at planting and in the first few weeks.
-I’ve actually heard this might be another myth, but I still do it sometimes, especially if there is a lot of greenery and very little blossoms or fruit.
-But if it seems too tedious, skip it and chances are your harvest will be just fine.
+Do this at planting and in the first few weeks.
+If it seems too tedious, skip it and chances are your harvest will be just fine.

 Okay.
-Basics have been covered, and you even know some of my favorite tips.
+Basics have been covered, and a few favorite tips too.
 Design Mom Readers, now it’s your turn.
 How does your garden grow?
 In pots?
 In the ground?
 What are you growing this year?
 And what are your favorite container gardening tips?
+Happy planting!